Blog

 • Pneumonia (lung infection)

-• Fluid or blood accumulation between the lung and chest wall
+• Fluid or blood accumulation between the lung and the chest wall

 • Myasthenic crisis (extremely rare)

-Because thymectomy involves the chest, it can be considered a major surgery.
-Thymectomy typically lasts about 3 hours.
+Because thymectomy involves the chest, it can be considered a major surgery, typically lasting around 3 hours.

 MEDICALLY REVIEWED BY Dr. Christine Leduc, PharmD